-Justice Week 2020 runs from Monday 24 to Friday 28 February.
-The aim of Justice Week 2020 is to improve access to justice by boosting the profile of justice and the rule of law, placing them at the centre stage of public and political debate.
+Justice Week 2020 ran from Monday 24 to Friday 28 February.
+The aim of Justice Week 2020 was to improve access to justice by boosting the profile of justice and the rule of law, placing them at the centre stage of public and political debate.

 Justice and the rule of law are facing major threats, from cuts to spending to attacks on the judiciary.
 This undermines our democracy.

 - understand the importance of the justice system